Wildlife Photography in the Rain: From Drab to Fab

 Getting your camera settings correct for wildlife photography in the rain can be as challenging as trying to keep your gear dry.
 Here are some tips:

-Opt for a wider aperture to let in more light; ideally this would mean setting your aperture to f/2.8 but most of us don’t have a budget that extends to such fast lenses.
+Opt for a wider aperture to let in more light; ideally this would mean setting your aperture to f/2.8, but if you can't afford a lens with a maximum aperture of f/2.8, set the widest aperture available on your lens.

 Photo of a wet sparrowA bedraggled sparrow